Coronavirus: Angela Merkel urges citizens to get vaccinated | DW | 22.07.2021

 German Chancellor Angela Merkel said on Thursday she was worried about the "exponential growth" of coronavirus infections.

-Merkel addressed a number of topics in her final summer address to journalists before leaving office — from the recent spyware scandal to women in politics.
+Merkel commented on a number of topics in her final summer address to journalists before leaving office — from the recent spyware scandal to women in politics.
 But it was the pandemic and last week's flooding in western Germany that were of immediate concern for the chancellor.

 She called upon citizens who have been vaccinated against the virus to "try and convince" others to do the same.